 Spire is an FPS about ascending a monolithic tower of unknown origin.
-The internals of the tower are ever-changing: it'll be a different adventure every time.
-While exploring, players will encounter myriad dangers and elusive secrets; they must use their wits and limited resources to climb as high as possible.
+The internals of the tower are in a constant state of flux: its structure is different on every journey.
+While exploring this mysterious place, players will encounter myriad dangers and illusive secrets; they must use their wits and limited resources to climb as high as possible.

 We want Spire to exude a sense of exploration and mystery, but also promote flashy and skillful play.
 In our discussions about game design, we tend to agree that the "best" way to play a game should look and feel cool.
 We had a similar philosophy in Dustforce, where we aimed to have the most efficient play style overlap with the most stylish.
 On Spire, one of our goals since the beginning has been to create an FPS movement system that feels snappy like Dustforce, incorporating walljumps, wall sliding, and other advanced techniques.
 The level generation will result in scenes that demand mastery of all sorts of skills, not just running and aiming.

 Players can generate random spires with a seed input, or compete on leaderboards for mastery of a "weekly spire".
 We want the offline mode of the game to serve as the non-competitive mode, or as practice for the ranked challenge, while the ranked mode will be a hotly contested battle for the top-scoring slots.
-As well as a standard mode, there will also be "burdens" that a player can take on at the beginning of a run to make their challenge even more difficult.
-Each burden will have a separate leaderboard (or be playable offline), so that in a week it's possible for everyone to compete on the same tower in a variety of categories.
+As well as a standard leaderboard, there will also be "burdens" that a player can take on at the beginning of a run to make their challenge even more difficult.
+Each burden will have a separate leaderboard, so that in a week it's possible for everyone to compete on the same tower in a variety of categories.

 We're well into the development of Spire, and can't wait to show people more!
 In future articles, we plan on discussing in depth our gameplay and aesthetic design choices, as well as details about technical issues behind the game.